Off-Campus Study & Exchanges

-- Students wishing to participate in the National Student Exchange or Skidmore/Spelman
+- Students wishing to participate in the Skidmore/Spelman College Exchange program will

 - Students who do not need credit toward their major or minor are able to participate

 on any of our Approved programs.
-The Approved Program Master List, the list of NSE
+The Approved Program Master List is available in

 - The number of credits in which students enroll in while off campus depends on their